hpcleuven/VscDocumentation/source/leuven/wice_advanced_guide.rst

     for the target device.
 In case of doubt, performance-critical parts of an application should not rely on precompiled binaries and instead use optimized binaries as provided by the centrally installed modules and/or by local installations from source.
-See also :ref:`conda for Python` and :ref:`wice_conda`.

 To let jobs use the correct installation at runtime, you can make use of predefined environment variables such as ``${VSC_ARCH_LOCAL}`` (and possibly